 I understand that such handkerchiefs were once worn by the working countryman.
-Wha does "neckwear" here mean?
+What does "neckwear" here mean?
 Maybe that they had these handkerchiefs just wrapped around their necks?
 Yes, probably tied in a loose knot at the front.